-If you like salmon, teriyaki and miso – this dish is for you!
-These short videos offer knife handling and speedy vegetable prep tips; as well as the recipe for Miso Yaki Salmon (also great with Arctic Char, Steelhead and Trout).
+If you like salmon, teriyaki, and miso – this dish is for you!
+These short videos offer knife handling and speedy vegetable prep tips; as well as the recipe for Miso Yaki Salmon (also great with Arctic Char, Steelhead, and Trout).
+Check out these Lightweight Pocket Knives here for an added level of convenience when trying out these culinary techniques.
 These videos are from Dig In Colorado, airing every Saturday morning at 6:30 am on FOX.

 1 pint Brussels sprouts

 8 oz. sugar snap or snow peas

 *Note: any combination of veggies on hand is fine

 ¼ cup East West Ginger Teriyaki (mild or spicy)

 1.5-2 lbs.
 Salmon or Char fillet (also great with salmon and almost any other boneless fillet you like)